 It’s always the responsibility of an aircraft manufacturer to ensure that every part of the plane is made without any manufacturing defects.
 In case a plane crashes, and the cause is established to be a manufacturer’s defects, then the manufacturer may be held liable for injuries caused.
 In some cases, a pilot may have done all that a reasonable pilot under circumstances of an accident could have done, but still, an accident happens.
 Yet, a part may fail even in ideal conditions.
 Also, an aircraft may be built according to the instructions given by the manufacturer but still result in an accident due to a manufacturing design or defect.
 For instance, a single part may not be machined according to the specifications; if it’s installed on the aircraft and fails to fit as per the plan, the plane may crash as a result.
 The manufacturer can be responsible even if he/she did everything required to come up with the part that was installed.

-Many types of manufacturing defects lead to aircraft accidents.
-Some of them include:
+Many types of manufacturing defects lead to aircraft accidents

 • Faulty assembly

 • Disabled control surfaces that may lead to a control surface failure to the flaps, ailerons, or even rudder.

 • Fuel leaks that can lead to plane fires

 • Lack of enough external lighting during the night

 • Failure of hydraulic systems or the flight control system